ojosproject/website/docs/url/meeting-reports.md

 ### Engineers

 While Joseph and Meadow continue on the CAD modeling of the Palliaview, Kris highlighted key problems that we needed to address in the mounting system.

 Additionally, parts were able to be purchased with an estimated arrival of May 1, 2024.
-Any additional parts such as fastern and thread inserts are still need for purchase.
+Any additional parts such as fastener and thread inserts are still need for purchase.

 The following are still underway.

 - [ ] Finite Element Analysis (FEA)
 - [ ] Computer-Aided Drawings (CAD)
 - [ ] Electrical Diagrams